History of special relativity: Search for the aether

-Albert A. Michelson (1881) tried to measure the relative motion of the Earth and aether (Aether-Wind), as it was expected in Fresnel's theory, by using an interferometer.
+Albert A. Michelson (1881) tried to measure the relative motion of the Earth and aether (the "aether-wind"), as it was expected in Fresnel's theory, by using an interferometer.
 He could not determine any relative motion, so he interpreted the result as a confirmation of the thesis of Stokes.
 However, Lorentz (1886) showed Michelson's calculations were wrong and that he had overestimated the accuracy of the measurement.
 This, together with the large margin of error, made the result of Michelson's experiment inconclusive.
 In addition, Lorentz showed that Stokes' completely dragged aether led to contradictory consequences, and therefore he supported an aether theory similar to Fresnel's.
 To check Fresnel's theory again, Michelson and Edward W. Morley (1886) performed a repetition of the Fizeau experiment.
 Fresnel's dragging coefficient was confirmed very exactly on that occasion, and Michelson was now of the opinion that Fresnel's stationary aether theory was correct.
 To clarify the situation, Michelson and Morley (1887) repeated Michelson's 1881 experiment, and they substantially increased the accuracy of the measurement.
-However, this now famous Michelson–Morley experiment again yielded a negative result, i.e., no motion of the apparatus through the aether was detected (although the Earth's velocity is 60 km/s different in the northern winter than summer).
+However, this now famous Michelson–Morley experiment again yielded a negative result: no motion of the apparatus through the aether was detected (although the Earth's velocity differs by 60 km/s in the northern winter compared to the summer).
 So the physicists were confronted with two seemingly contradictory experiments: the 1886 experiment as an apparent confirmation of Fresnel's stationary aether, and the 1887 experiment as an apparent confirmation of Stokes' completely dragged aether.